Briana McDonagh

 Example only

 The split shown below is one example of how a loan might be structured.
 It is not a recommendation — the right split depends entirely on your income, goals, and circumstances.
-Some people split into just two fixed terms.
-Others keep a small floating portion for flexibility.
-Some use revolving credit for part of their loan.
-A mortgage adviser can help you work out what makes sense for you.

 15%